Veteran Education Benefits FAQs

-Visit with the VA Certifying Official (located in the Office of Student Financial Planning) to get your benefits started.
+Visit with the VA Certifying Official (located in the Office of Student Financial Services) to get your benefits started.
 The VA Certifying Official will provide information and forms to get your benefits started and answer any questions you may have about the process.
 Also, visit the Department of Veterans Affairs education and training webpage to explore veterans' educational benefits.

 How long will it take for me to receive my benefits?

 Initial processing of your application for benefits usually takes 8-10 weeks at the VA.
 Once you are in the system and you verify enrollment monthly, you will receive your payment on a monthly basis.

 I turned in my forms to the VA Certifying Official 8-10 weeks ago and did not receive my payment.
 What should I do?